Enet4/dicoogle-classification-api/README.md

 [![Build Status](https://travis-ci.org/Enet4/dicoogle-classification-api.svg?branch=master)](https://travis-ci.org/Enet4/dicoogle-classification-api)

-This library aims to describe and document a specific category for Dicoogle query provider for the purpose of medical image classification.
+This library aims to describe and document a specific category of Dicoogle query provider for the purpose of medical image classification.

 ## Purpose